mnunes/Count-Model-Diagnostics/README.md

 ## Introduction

-The function `autoplot.countreg.R` uses some functions from package `countreg` to create diagnostics plots for count models.
-Four plots are created in order to check the model assumptions. `ggplot2` is used to make the plots have a similar look and feel.
+This repository introduces `autoplot.countreg.R` function for `R`.
+It uses resources from package `countreg` to create diagnostics plots for count data regression models.
+Four plots are created in order to check the model assumptions: rootogram, QQ plot, expected and observed values, and Pearson Residuals versus Fitted Values.
+All the plots are created using `ggplot2`, which gives them a similar look and feel.

-Therefore, `autoplot.countreg.R` function depends on both `countreg` and `ggplot2` packages.
+`autoplot.countreg.R` function depends on both `countreg` and `ggplot2` packages.

 ## Usage

-Download `autoplot.countreg.R` and put it in the same folder your analysis is.
-Run `source(autoplot.countreg.R)` to load the function and the packages needed in your environment.
+Save `autoplot.countreg.R` in the same folder where is your analysis code.
+Run `source(autoplot.countreg.R)` to load the function and the needed packages in your environment.

-Run the code below to make a reproducible example.
+The folloing code shows how you can check the residuals of a Poisson regression.

     source(autoplot.countreg.R)
     library(MASS)